Rjesh2006/Block_chain/README.md

-# Blockchain Definition(in simple term):
+# Blockchain Definition:
-**A Blockchain is a method of storing data.
+**In simple term a (Blockchain) is a method of storing data.
 Data is stored in blocks which are linked to the previous block.**